acestream/ace-network-docs/docs/get-started/ace-network-stack.md

 # Ace Network Stack

 Ace Network is being built with neither the need to re-invent the wheel nor introducing completely new technologies like yet-another-blockchain or yet-another-consensus-algorithm.
-Our goal is a safe and robust network that would satisfy all needs of DAO Ace Stream, which is perfectly feasible by combining the technologies listed below.
+Our goal is a safe and robust network that would satisfy all needs of Ace Stream DAO, which is perfectly feasible by combining the technologies listed below.

 ## Ace Stream